Skip to main content

 By Stephen C. Schultz

-The weather was wonderful…about 55 degrees Fahrenheit and blue skies.
-The warm sun was absorbed by my face as the sage and junipers swayed gently in a cool breeze blowing from the West.
+The weather was wonderful—about 55 degrees Fahrenheit with blue skies.
+The warm sun bathed my face as the sage and junipers swayed gently in a cool breeze blowing from the West.
 There is nothing quite like the smell of sage growing wild in the high mountain deserts of the Southwest.

-I was sitting on a small boulder outside the kitchen at Discovery Ranch for Girls.
-DRG is a residential facility that provides personal and customized care to young teenage girls who struggle with emotional concerns.
+I was sitting on a small boulder outside the kitchen at Discovery Ranch South.
+DRS is a residential facility that provides personal and customized care to young teenage girls who struggle with emotional concerns.

-I walked up some stairs and into the lodge (Kitchen and eating area) and heard some discussions going on in the kitchen.
-I walked in and there were five girls all being instructed on how to make a cob Salad.
-There was one girl slicing tomato’s and another had cut up celery.
-There was one student chopping lettuce and a girl at the stove boiling eggs and cooking bacon.
-They were smiling and talking and laughing and learning and feeling and simply being “normal” teenage girls!
+I walked up some stairs and into the lodge (kitchen and eating area), where I heard some discussions taking place.
+I walked in and saw five girls being instructed on how to make a cobb salad.
+One girl was slicing tomatoes, another had cut up celery, one was chopping lettuce, and a girl at the stove was boiling eggs and cooking bacon.
+They were smiling, talking, laughing, learning, feeling, and simply being "normal" teenage girls!

 She smiled and then walked off to get in line for lunch.
-What she didn’t know was that I noticed the scratches and raw pink colored sores on her arms.
-I started talking with a different girl and a therapist that walked in the room.
+What she didn’t know was that I noticed the scratches and raw, pink-colored sores on her arms.
+I started talking with a different girl and a therapist who had just walked into the room.
 We slowly made our way to the lunch line.
-I ended up standing next to the first girl who was able to ride her horse earlier in the day.
+I ended up standing next to the first girl, the one who had ridden her horse earlier in the day.
 I looked at her arm again and said,

 “You do that with a pencil eraser?”

 “You OK now?”
-I said with a raised eyebrow and a sincere tone.
+I asked, raising an eyebrow with a sincere tone.

-I mentioned, “That’s good!
-The important thing is that you work through it and heal on the inside as well as the outside.
+I replied, “That’s good!
+The important thing is that you work through it and heal on the inside as well as on the outside.
 I imagine riding your horse is really helpful.”

-She simply looked up and smiled…a twinkle in her eye.
-Then she turned and grabbed a plate, dished herself some salad and taco’s, and sat down with the other girls at the table!
+She simply looked up and smiled, a twinkle in her eye.
+Then she turned, grabbed a plate, served herself some salad and tacos, and sat down with the other girls at the table.

 Comments